-Votes will be counted by the Inspector of Elections appointed for the 2019 Annual Meeting.
-The Inspector of Elections will separately count "FOR" votes for the election of directors (Proposal 1) and "FOR" and "AGAINST" votes, abstentions and, if any, broker non-votes for the ratification of the selection of Ernst & Young LLP as the independent registered accounting firm of the Company for the fiscal year ending December 31, 2019 (Proposal 2).
+Votes will be counted by the Inspector of Elections appointed for the 2020 Annual Meeting.
+The Inspector of Elections will separately count "FOR" votes for the election of directors (Proposal 1), "FOR" and "AGAINST" votes, abstentions and, if any, broker non-votes for the ratification of the selection of Ernst & Young LLP as the independent registered accounting firm of the Company for the fiscal year ending December 31, 2020 (Proposal 2), "FOR" and "AGAINST" votes, abstentions and, if any, broker non-votes for the approval, on a non-binding, advisory basis, of the Say-On-Pay (Proposal 3) and votes for "EVERY ONE YEAR," "EVERY TWO YEARS," and "EVERY THREE YEARS" for the non-binding, advisory frequency of future Say-on-Pay votes (Proposal 4).